mtlynch/mtlynch.io/content/posts/nix-fuzz-testing/index.md

 ## What's Nix?

-Nix is a complex tool that does a lot of different things, many of which I don't quite understand, as I'm still a Nix beginner.
+Nix is a complex tool that does a lot of different things, many of which I don't even understand.

-For this article, it's sufficient to think of Nix as a hybrid build tool and package manager.
-I'll show how to use Nix to pull dependencies and tools into your development environment, and I'll also use Nix to create a sequence of steps that compile the application under test and execute fuzz tests.
+For the purposes of this article, it's sufficient to think of Nix as:

+- A package manager, similar to `apt` or `yum`.
+Nix has XXk packages available to run within the Nix environment.
+- A build tool, similar to `make` or `Docker`.
+Nix allows you to define a set of build steps and builds

+### Why is Nix useful for fuzzing?

+Effective caching.
+If you change a compilation option, you don't have to start from scratch.

+With a tool like `make`, if I compile an application with `gcc`, then try compiling with `clang`, then decide to go back to `gcc`, I have to do the whole compilation over from scratch.
+With Nix, it caches every build, so even if my program takes 20 minutes to compile, once I've compiled at least once with both `gcc` and `clang`, I can switch between them instantly.
+And that applies not just to the compiler but every compilation option in my build.

 ## If you don't have Nix